manikandanrsoc/MANIKANDAN-R/README.md

 # Hello, I'm MANIKANDAN R
 <a href="https://linkedin.com/in/manikandanr9607"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I'm a fresh Bachelor of Engineering graduate in Electronics and Communication Engineering from the class of 2022.
 My fascination with the intricate world of cybersecurity led me down a path of self-education and practical training through various online platforms, notably TryHackMe.

+## Objective

 Over the past two years, I have dedicated myself to mastering the skills necessary for a Security Operations Center (SOC) Analyst.
-My journey on TryHackMe has not only honed my technical skills but also earned me several certifications, reflecting my commitment and passion for the field.
+My journey on TryHackMe has not only honed my technical skills but also earned me several certifications, reflecting my commitment and passion for the field.I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 This portfolio is designed to showcase my projects, certifications, and the hands-on experience I've gained in cybersecurity.
 I am eager to leverage my academic background and practical skills in a professional setting to contribute to safeguarding digital assets and infrastructures.

-## Objective
+## Education
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+- **Bachelor of Engineering in Electronics and Communication Engineering**
+  [DHANALAKSHMI SRINIVASAN ENGINEERING COLLEGE], [PERAMBALUR]
+  Class of 2022

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|